-All funds must be spent within 12 months from funding transfer.
+Projects led by Indigenous researchers will be prioritised for 20% of the available funds each year.
+All funds must be spent within 12 months from execution of the subcontract.
 The number of projects may be adjusted based on yearly funding availability.
 Any unspent funds from a funding round will be rolled over to the next funding period.